The following article is a slight edit of an older one. After I wrote it, I updated my beliefs some ;-) and the result is the above video.

 By waiting to act on a desire, you’ll give your subconscious more time to process it, and there will probably be additional information that will help you decide whether it’s a good desire or idea.

-Practice a waiting period before a conscious and thoughtful decision about external demands and internal whims.
+Practice a waiting period before making a conscious decision about external demands and internal whims.
 The more you practice this, the more you’ll be empowered to create a stable schedule and consistency in your business and life.

 A Habit of Avoiding Creative Discomfort